 \subsection{Acknowledgments}

 This material was based upon work supported by the U.S.\ Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, applied mathematics and ARQC programs under Contract Nos.\ DE-AC02-05CH11231 and DE-AC02-06CH11357.
-Miaolan Xie was partially supported by NSF award CCF-1740796.
+Miaolan Xie was partially supported by NSF TRIPODS grant 17-40796.

-\section{Proof of \Cref{prop:ass_non-convex}}
+\section{Proof of \Cref{prop:ass_nonconvex}}

-\begin{proof} The proof of this theorem follows the same reasoning as the proof of \cite{jin2021high}[Proposition 1].
-In fact, the proof of the first two claims we need to prove in \Cref{ass:alg_behave} can be copied directly from that work, and so we just refer the reader to it directly.
-We continue by proving the remaining three claims in our slightly different setting.
+\begin{proof} The proof of this result follows the same reasoning as the proof of Proposition 1 in \cite{jin2021high}.
+In fact, the proofs of the first two claims we need to prove in \Cref{ass:alg_behave} are the same as in that work, and we refer the reader to \cite{jin2021high} directly.
+We continue by proving the remaining three claims for our setting.

 \begin{itemize} \item[3.]
 Since iteration $k$ is true, we have that $\norm{G_k - \nabla \phi(X_k)} \leq \max\{\varepsilon_g, \min\{\tau, \kappa A_k\} \norm{G_k}\}$.
 We consider two cases: \begin{enumerate} \item Suppose $\norm{G_k - \nabla \phi(X_k)} \leq \min\{\tau, \kappa A_k\} \norm{G_k}$.
 By the triangle inequality,